-All birch trees are of the genus Betula, which is related to the beech/oak family of trees.
-The birches include about 100 species that naturally inhabit the cooler northern climates.
-Most of the species are shrubs.
-Of the trees that exist, all are identified by the presence of a paper-like peeling bark.
-Depending upon the type of birch, the bark can be white, silver or variations of both, developing into dark gray to black markings or horizontal streaks of gray as the tree ages.
-The bark on older trees is much darker than on young trees.
+All birch trees are of the genus Betula, which is related to the beech and oak family of trees.
+The birches include some 50 species that naturally inhabit the cooler northern climates, many of them shrub-sized.
+Of the tree-sized birches, all are identified by the presence of a paper-like peeling bark.
+Depending upon the type of birch, the bark can be white, silver or variations of both, developing dark gray to black markings or horizontal streaks of gray as the tree ages; the bark on older trees is much darker than on young trees.
 Bark and other characteristics help tree enthusiasts identify birches and distinguish between species.

-Most birch leaves are 2 to 3 inches long and have a characteristically oval leaf base; the edges of the leaves are serrated or saw-toothed.
+Most birch leaves grow 2 to 3 inches long and have a characteristically oval leaf base and serrated or saw-toothed edges.
 Birch trees have both male and female flowers called “catkins” that appear on the same tree.
 Male catkins droop, are about 1 1/4 inch long, form in the fall and remain on the tree through the winter, never opening until late April or May.
 Female catkins make their appearance in the spring right along with the new tree shoots.
 They stand upright and grow up to 1 inch long.
 Female catkins elongate and form hanging catkins that contain hundreds of tiny seeds, which are scattered on the wind.
-Birches are comparatively short-lived trees, dying off, rotting and enriching the soil to repopulate new, open areas.
-They are particularly adept at repopulating burned areas.

-The downy birch has simple leaves characterized by a triangular shape with rounded corners and a very jagged leaf edge.
-The young twigs are covered with tiny hairs, the buds are prominent on the slender twigs and the buds may be sticky.
-The downy birch bark is normally bright-colored.
+Native to Eurasia, the downy birch has simple leaves characterized by a triangular shape with rounded corners and a very jagged leaf edge.
+The young twigs come covered with tiny hairs.
+The buds are prominent on the slender twigs and may be sticky.
 The young stems may be red, turning to white/silver with age.
-The bark then develops markings of dark gray and black, making the tree trunk and bark much darker as the tree ages.
+The grayish or white bark then develops markings of dark gray and black, making the tree trunk and bark much darker as the tree ages.